nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clearing all students : `clear`

-Clears all entries from the list of students.
+This clears all entries from the list of students.

+When starting up for the first time, TAsker is provided with mock data.
+`clear` can be used to remove all the data to start from a clean slate.

+You may also want to use this when starting a new semester, to remove information of the previous semester's students.

 Format: `clear`